-Silicon Graphics, the Silicon Graphics logo, and IRIS are registered trademarks and IRIS, IRIS GL, IRIS IM, IRIS InSight, IRIS ViewKit, IRIX, GoldenGate, IconSmith, Indigo Magic, the Graphics Library, OpenGL, Open Inventor, and RapidApp are trademarks of Silicon Graphics, Inc. Apple is a registered trademark and Apple Quicktime is a trademark of Apple Computer, Inc. Kodak is a trademark of Eastman Kodak Company.
+Silicon Graphics, the Silicon Graphics logo, IRIS, and IRIX are registered trademarks and IRIS GL, IRIS IM, IRIS InSight, IRIS ViewKit, IRIX, GoldenGate, IconSmith, the Graphics Library, OpenGL, Open Inventor, and RapidApp are trademarks of Silicon Graphics, Inc. Apple is a registered trademark and Apple Quicktime is a trademark of Apple Computer, Inc. Kodak is a trademark of Eastman Kodak Company.
 Microsoft is a registered trademark of Microsoft Corporation.
 Motif and OSF/Motif are trademarks of the Open Software Foundation.
-PostScript is a registered trademark of Adobe Systems, Inc. Solaris is a registered trademark and Sun and SunOS are trademarks of Sun Microsystems, Inc. Wavefront is a trademark of Wavefront Technologies.
+PostScript is a registered trademark of Adobe Systems, Inc. Solaris is a registered trademark and Sun and SunOS are trademarks of Sun Microsystems, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. Wavefront is a trademark of Wavefront Technologies.
 X Window System is a trademark of the Massachusetts Institute of Technology.

-Indigo Magic[TM] Desktop Integration Guide Document Number 007-2006-100
+IRIX® Interactive Desktop Integration Guide Document Number 007-2006-120